daveking63/HICSS-Evolution/README.md

 Author: R. Miyahara, Fujitsu Ltd.
 ...

 The second of these samples of data resides in an worksheet named "Details-Trk-MT-PAP-Authors" within the Excel spreadsheet labeled <em>Trk-MiniT-Pap-Authors.xlsx</em>.
 This spreadsheet also contains a number of other worksheets providing the initial analysis of the structure and authors.
+Within the "Details" worksheet the data for a given paper -- conference number, year, track, minitrack, title and an author name -- is represented by one or more rows depending the number of

 Either of the samples of data can be used to perform the data analysis